Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Graded and equivariant categories

 such that

 Once again, we write

 where $F_j$ is the order-$j$ component of $F$.
 Observe that $F_0$ is a $\bm{G}$-graded $A_{\infty}$ morphism from $(A,\mu_0)$ to $(B,\eta_0)$.

-The notion of $A_{\infty}$ morphisms over $R$ is not very well-behaved (for example, it is not clear that $A_{\infty}$ quasi-isomorphisms can be inverted over $R$).
-It turns out that it will be sufficient for us to work with {\bf minimal} $A_{\infty}$ algebras, and formal diffeomorphisms.
-We recall the notion of $\bm{G}$-graded formal diffeomorphisms from Definition \ref{definition:2formdiff}, and make appropriate modifications for the case of $A_{\infty}$ algebras defined over $R$:
+The notion of $A_{\infty}$ morphisms over a general ring $R$ is not as well-behaved as over a field.
+For example, it is not clear that $A_{\infty}$ quasi-isomorphisms can be inverted over $R$.
+It turns out that we will only need invertibility of quasi-isomorphisms in two situations: when the coefficient ring is a field, and when our $A_\infty$ algebra is {\bf minimal}.
+For minimal $A_\infty$ algebras, an $A_\infty$ quasi-isomorphism is necessarily a formal diffeomorphism.
+Here we recall the notion of $\bm{G}$-graded formal diffeomorphisms from Definition \ref{definition2:2formdiff}, and make appropriate modifications for the case of $A_{\infty}$ algebras defined over $R$:

-\begin{definition} If $A$ and $B$ are $\bm{G}$-graded vector spaces over $\C$, and $R$ a $\bm{G}$-graded power series ring, then a {\bf $\bm{G}$-graded formal diffeomorphism} from $A \otimes R$ to $B \otimes R$ is an element
+\begin{definition2} If $A$ and $B$ are $\bm{G}$-graded vector spaces over $\C$, and $R$ a $\bm{G}$-graded power series ring, then a {\bf $\bm{G}$-graded formal diffeomorphism} from $A \otimes R$ to $B \otimes R$ is an element

 such that